Higher-Stark/JOS/lab4/notes.md

 If the page is read-only, we just mapped it read-only in child env's.

 `pgfault` first checks and panics if it is not triggered by writing to a copy-on-write page.
 We just duplicate the page and replace the old mapping.
 Then the program resumes.

+## Part C: Preemptive Multitasking and Inter-Process communication

+So far the JOS can't gains the control of the CPU only when the program gives up voluntarily.
+This part first implements preemptive multitasking.
+Simply schedule the envs with round-robin policy when hardware clock interrupt occurs.
+That is, hardware clock interrupt must be enabled and we need to set the schedule routine.

+In this part, envs on JOS communicate simply by IPC, mostly a model of shared memory.

+### Exercise 13

+Hardware clock interrupt is a interrupt request.
+For x86, we set a interrupt descriptor entry at `IRQ_OFFSET + IRQ_TIMER` in interrupt descriptor table.

+`sti` enables `IF` flag in `EFLAGS`.
+As interrupt is disabled in kernel mode, when we run a user level env with `env_run()`, we should execute `sti`.

+When we run `spin`, the program will trap with `trapno = 32 // Hardware clock`.

+### Exercise 14

+Once we trapped with a hardware clock interrupt, we call `sched_yield()` and gives up the control on CPU.
+Preemptive multitasking is roughly achieved.

+One point is that acknowledge the interrupt before call `sched_yield()`.

+**TODO: why?**

+### Exercise 15

+The design of IPC in JOS is that receiver enters receiving status and yields and sender finds the receiver and hands data to receiver and wake up receiver.

+The design allow two envs to transfer up to a 32 bit value and a page.
+The value will be stored in env's `env_ipc_value` while the page is reference by address in `env_ipc_dstva`.

+As the kernel is protected by one lock, no race will occur for multiple sender to modify receiver env.

+Some times receiver don't need a page, or sender is not intended to send a page, we can set `pg` to `UTOP`.
+Though 0 is possily ok, but 0 is below `UTOP` and considered valid in some way.
+Thus `UTOP` is a better option.

+As IPC happens whatever relation is between sender and receiver, 0 is the third parameter for `envid2env()` but `sys_page_map()` is not approriate to change receiver's memory address space.

+`sys_ipc_recv()` calls `sched_yield()` right after setting up curenv.
+And `sched_yield()` doesn't return.
+So to return 0 must be done by `sys_ipc_try_send()` by specify the saved registers in receiver's trap frame to be 0.